History of Indian influence on Southeast Asia: Indianised Islamic sultanate (~1400 - present day)

 In 1402, Sultan Muhammad Shah died, he was first to convert from Hindu-Buddhism to Islam, and his pre-conversion name was Awang Alak Betatar.

 Burma (Myanmar)

 At the western end of the South East Asian mainland, Lower Burma was occupied by the Mon peoples who are thought to have come originally from western China.
 In Lower Burma they supplanted an earlier people: the Pyu, of whom little is known except that they practised Hinduism.

 Arrival of Buddhism and impact of Indian literature (3rd century CE onward)

 The Mons strongly influenced by their contacts with Indian traders during the 3rd century B.C adopted Indian literature and art and the Buddhist religion.
-The Mons were the earliest known civilization in Southeast Asia.
+The Mons were one of the earliest known civilizations in Southeast Asia.
 They consisted of several Mon kingdoms, spreading from Lower Burma into much of Thailand, where they founded the kingdom of Dvaravati.
 Their principal settlements in Burma were Thaton Kingdom and Pegu.